Transfer Students

 Welcome to Western, New Transfer Students!

 We're happy that you have chosen Western and look forward to supporting you in your continuing academic career.
 Here we provide information on how you can make a smooth transition to campus and find support for your academic goals and interests.
-If you don't find answers to your questions here, contact us and we will be happy to assist you further.
+If you don't find answers to your questions here, call the AAC to schedule an appointment with an Advisor.

 Who do I see for advising on an ongoing basis?